WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 * Wu, Jinfeng.
 (2019).
 Changes of Modern Value of Chinese Citizens during 1990-2012.
 Annual Meeting of the Shanghai Sociological Association
 * Wu, Jinfeng; Huang, Ronggui & Gui, Yong.
 (2018).
 Three Faces of Chinese Citizens’ Political Values: An Exploratory Study Based on Social Thought of Thousand People Program.
 Annual Meeting of the Chinese Sociological Association

-Research Experience
+Research Experiences
 ======
-* July 2019 - Present, Research Assistant
+* July 2019 - Present, Independent research
-  *The Characteristics of Chinese Internet Social Mentality Program*
-  * Retrieved relevant literatures about social mentality and completed a 30,000-word literature review in one month
+  *Master’s Thesis: Features and Changes of Chinse Cyber Nationalism*
-  * Studying characteristics of cyber patriotism and analyzing over 150,000 Weibo entries by using supervised machine learning and cyber ethnography
+  * Analyzed features of Chinese cyber nationalism on Weibo with an original dataset of more than 150,000 Weibos using machine learning and social network analysis.
+  * Results showed cyber nationalism which is rising recently has generated stable differentiation inside.
+Argued differentiation of cyber nationalism is shaped by diverse social forces, including official mobilization and traditional legacy.

 * Oct 2018 – Dec 2018, Research Assistant
   *Centre of State Governance and Communication Research, Fudan University*
-  * Conducted data analysis and visualization with social media big data, using semantic network method with Gephi
+  * Conducted data analysis and visualization with social media big data, using semantic network method with Gephi.
-  * Wrote reports about political values embedded in Chinese Internet field.
-Related results were reported by major newspapers (e.g. People's Daily) in China
+  * Drafted reports describing netizens’ political values, with results published by newspapers (e.g. People's Daily) in China.

 * Oct 2017 – Aug 2018, Research Assistant
   *Social Thought of Thousand People Program*
   * Coded more than 1000 interview materials related to Chinese political values.
-Based on qualitative analysis, I proposed one theoretical model to distinguish three types of political values and studied the distribution of political values in different social groups
+Proposed one typology to distinguish three types of political values to explain coexistence of high political trust and rising democratic requirement in mainland China.

-Academic Awards
+Academic Honors
 ======
 * Distinguished Paper Award, Section on Political Sociology, Annual Meeting of the Chinese Sociological Association, 2019
-* Distinguished Paper Award, Annual Meeting of the Shanghai Sociological Association, 2019
+* Distinguished Paper Award, Section on Social Mentality, Annual Meeting of the Shanghai Sociological Association, 2019
-* National Scholarship for Postgraduates, 2019
+* National Scholarship for Postgraduates (CNY 20,000), 2019&2020
 * Excellent Dissertation for Bachelor's degree, Fudan University, 2018

 Skills
 ======
 * Programming and Statistical Software
   * Python, R, Stata
+* Research Methods
+  * Quantitative Analysis (e.g. Causal Inference); Big Data Analysis (e.g. Data Scraping; Machine Learning)
 * Language
   * English(Fluent), Chinese(Native)

-Version: Oct 02,2020
+Version: Oct 26,2020